People in general also get pain. What do they know about it?

 - Sometimes it still hurts when it rains: I will throat punch you.

 That got aggressive fast.
 So… I envy temporary pain.
 No one wants chronic pain.
 I think we can all agree on that.
+I fell down the stairs from vertigo.
+It sucked.
+Pain all over but in the tailbone especially as well as the ribs.
+It went away.
+And I thought how nice that was.
+Pain that just… went away.
+It is nice.
+Chronic pain.
+Not nice.

 But what do they know about pain that persists?
+Some assumptions can happen

 - I think it is normal as we get older to have chronic pain of some sort: Chronic pain comes at any age.
 I had it fairly young.
 Used to have people tell me I was ‘too young for it.’
 And a doctor said, in fact, I was ‘too young for medication.’
 What the actual what?
 Also, I sure as hell hope chronic pain isn’t normal as we get older or I am screwed.